caoyongji/testnet/docs/design/lightning_payments.md

     *   the channel data and
     *   the SPK in it on our side, signed by him
 5. Simplify these
-    `channel_feeder:they_simplify/3`, takes the public key of the proxy node, and the data data we fetched from the proxy node above
+    `channel_feeder:they_simplify/3`, takes the public key of the proxy node, and the channel data we fetched from the proxy node above
     1.  test if
         *   the channel id is live in the view of both sides
         *   the signature on the SPK fetched is valid